jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Disk Partitioning and Formatting

-  According to the ```fdisk``` man page, ```fdisk``` is a dialog-driven program for the creation and manipulation of patition tables.
+  According to the ```fdisk``` man page, ```fdisk``` is a dialog-driven program for the creation and manipulation of partition tables.
 The term __partition__ in relation to a hard drive is an important concept.
 You can think of a brand new hard drive as a large plot of land, multiple acres of land.
 The land itself in that form is not very useful, just as a new hard drive added into your system is not very useful.
 Just as that land needs to be partitioned up into different uses and functions, a hard drive needs to know where it' s partitions are.
 Each disk can have multiple partitions.

   Linux inherited a way to name each device and reference certain partitions attached to a system.
 Windows simply uses the letter C, D, E, and so forth.
-Linux and Unix use a device/partition nomeclature.
+Linux and Unix use a device/partition nomenclature.
 You can see this currently by typing the ```lsblk``` command, which will print out currently all the block devices, their device name and their partitions in a nice tree based format.

 ![*lsblk output from a virtual machine with 2 additional drives attached*](images/Chapter-12/fdisk/lsblk.png "lsblk")

 Here you will note that the drives are references by the prefix __sdx__ with the __x__ being the alphabet letter in incremental order.
 Meaning that the first disk drive that your system detects in labeled __sda__, the next one would be __sdb__, and can you guess what the third and fourth system would be?
 In the image above you notice that __sda__ has 3 partitions, sda1, sda2, and sda5.
 These three partitions were created at installation time by the default Linux installer.
 The first partition you can see has the character ```/``` in the far right column.
 That is where the __root__ partition is mounted (meaning your entire filesystem).
 The second partition is where the ```/boot``` partition is mounted, and the final partition says __SWAP__ in the far right meaning this is a Linux SWAP partition--used by the operating system for moving data in and out of RAM in chunks at a time or called *pages*.

 You can create partitions on a new disk for a fresh OS installation or just create a single partition to contain data.
 The program mentioned above to create partitions is a program called ```fdisk```.
 The ```fdisk``` command is considered an essential and standard Linux tool and is part of the [util-linux](https://en.wikipedia.org/wiki/Util-linux "Util Linux") package.
 The best command to get started with when dealing with new disks and creating partitions is ```sudo fdisk -l```.
-This commmand will list the current existing disks and any partitions they may have.
+This command will list the current existing disks and any partitions they may have.
 It will also report the undetermined state of any newly attached disks.
 See the image below for a sample output.
 If you are using Fedora 22/23 you will see a bit of a different output, you will see partitions labeled __LVM__ which will be explained at the end of the chapter.
 Ubuntu has the option to use ```fdisk``` traditional partitioning by default.
 \newpage

 ![*sudo fdisk -l*](images/Chapter-12/fdisk/valid-partition.png "fdisk")